We look forward to sharing This Day Forward with your church or community!

 We're always conscious about keeping our costs down, that more of the revenue may go towards our philanthropic goals.
 To that end, we ask host families at each location to offer a night of housing and a meal.
 This will typically be for only two people.
 This is also a way for the host families to have a more intimate discussion with the filmmakers and the Jensens.

 Checks can be mailed out ahead of time.

 Can we play the film at our local theater?

 Absolutely!
-There are typically ticket sales minimums, but we're happy to work with you to help coordinate this possibility.
+We're happy to work with you to help coordinate this possibility.
 The easiest way to start is by asking your local theater about the possibility of hosting a weekday showing.